yochaigal/cairn/resources/more-relics.md

 - The wielder must be Deprived to activate it's magical properties.
 - At the expense of 1 charge, the swords blade is set ablaze with a dark red flame that produces a thick black smoke.
 All attacks made with the sword are enhanced and anytime it deals strength damage it ignites it's target.
 The flame lasts until the wielder sheaths it, puts it down or no longer is deprived.
 - **Recharge**: Prepare a large bonfire and douse the blade in a mixture of animal fat, resin and pine needles.
 Then wrap it in cloth that someone was buried in and place the sword in the bonfire.
 Light it and wait for it to go completely out, you can then retrieve the sword.

+#### Manual of the Mighty
+- Also known as the _Volume of the Nimble_ or the _Tome of the Wise_.
+- A large, old-looking three-volume book with yellowed pages and a beaten cover.
+- It takes at least a month to study it and by doing so, you can increase your STR, DEX, or WIL score (depending on the book) by 1d4 points to a maximum of 18.
+- **Recharge**: Place the book on a shelf in the fabled long lost library of shadows, and leave it there for 12 years.

+#### Wolfskin, 2 charges
+- A cloak made from the skin of a wolf.
+- The wearer and all their possessions transform into the form of mundane wolf.
+For each charge spent the effect lasts 3 hours.
+- **Recharge**: While not using the Wolfskin, hunt and kill a prey and consume it's heart and liver raw.

+#### Golden Apple of the Gods, 1 use
+- A perfectly shaped small golden apple.
+- When the apple is consumed it de-ages the consumer to their personal ideal age.
+- **Recharge**: If the seeds are planted in soil it might grow into a tree, but this act would surely anger the gods.